-The Hamers boss is wary of the threat posed by the Uruguayan ahead of their Premier League clash on Sunday, but feels the hosts' form could prove key
+The West Ham manager is wary of the threat posed by the Liverpool striker ahead of their Premier League clash on Sunday, but feels the Hammers' form could prove key

 The Premier League leaders visit Upton Park on Sunday, with West Ham facing the unenviable task of trying to halt the Merseyside club's 13-match unbeaten league run, which includes eight straight victories.